V1kr/AI-Image_Generator/README.md

   4.Running the Application:
     -"python app.py" in terminal
-    -Visit http://localhost:XXXX as listed in your browser to access the web interface.
+    -Visit http://localhost:XXXX as listed in your terminal to access the web interface.

 ## Using the Application
   -Enter Your FAL API Key: Required for authentication with the FAL API.